Finding Faith in Cardiff

 Even before you get to the Exchange, as you walk along West Bute Street, on your right stands the old St Stephen’s Church.
 It was built in 1900 to replace a temporary iron frame church as a chapel of St Mary’s, designed for those who opposed the reformation of Fr Jones!

 In 1912, the church became a parish in its own right but it was deconsecrated and sold eighty years later.
 The building became a music venue but this too was closed in 2009.
-It is now home to the Imam Ali Centre.
+More recently, it has been home to the Imam Ali Centre.

 In 1896, the Vicar of St Stephen’s got into a spat with the Church Times newspaper who criticized him for attending the opening of the new Jewish Synagogue in Cathedral Road.
 The newspaper asked what on earth conscientious Jews must have thought of the principles of these Christians in being there.